 The female builds the nest while the male watches.
 She typically works on the nest in the morning, weaving an outer cup from twigs, grasses, dried flowers, and sometimes trash such as plastic ribbons.
 This she lines with animal hair, strips of sagebrush bark, and downy seeds.
 The finished nest is about 8 inches across and 1.5 inches deep.

 Look for California Towhees doing the classic towhee foraging maneuver, the double-scratch.
 When feeding on the ground, these birds look under leaves by lunging forward and then quickly hopping backward, scratching at the ground with both feet as they go.
 After one of these moves, the bird is poised to pounce on any food it sees.
 To eat grass seeds, towhees may also hold onto a stem and strip seeds off all at once with the beak.Back to top

-Over most of their range California Towhees are common and their numbers have been stable since 1966, according to the North American Beeding Bird Survey.
-Partners in Flight estimates the global breeding population at 9 million, with 61 percent living in the U.S. and 39 percent in Mexico.
-They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List, although they are a U.S.-Canada Stewardship species.
+California Towhee populations were stable between 1966 and 2015, with a possible small decline, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population at 9 million, with 61% living in the U.S. and 39% in Mexico.
+The species rates a 10 out of 20 on the Continental Concern Score.
+California Towhee is a U.S.-Canada Stewardship species, and is not on the 2016 State of North America's Birds Watch List.
 An isolated subspecies of the California Towhee that lives in the Inyo Mountains of eastern California is down to fewer than 200 individuals and listed as federally threatened.
 Habitat destruction is the bird’s main threat, due in part to excessive browsing by cattle, horses, and feral burros.Back to top